Shen-Language/shen-sources/doc/port-performance.md

 * `put`; and
 * `unput`.

-The replacement must preserve missing-property errors, return values, and the relationship with `*property-vector*`.
-Because these functions are visible to Shen programs and used by the compiler, changing their observable data model is not safe merely for speed.
+Missing-property errors, return values, and the relationship with `*property-vector*` are observable parts of these operations.
+Their use by both Shen programs and the compiler makes a purely internal change safer than a different public data model.

 ## Other possible kernel overrides